Paramount Television Network: Paramount's later involvement with television

 In the 1980s, Paramount became increasingly involved with original syndicated programming in the U.S., with such successful series being Entertainment Tonight, Star Trek: The Next Generation, Friday the 13th: The Series and The Arsenio Hall Show, all of which were among the most popular syndicated series broadcast during that decade; with the continuing success of the Star Trek franchise (notably, Star Trek: Deep Space Nine) and the purchase of television station owner TVX Broadcast Group (which owned independent stations in several large and mid-sized markets), the groundwork for a new network venture was laid.

 On January 16, 1995, Paramount launched a new broadcast television network, the United Paramount Network (UPN), in a programming partnership with Chris-Craft Industries; Viacom (which acquired Paramount Pictures and its related holdings in 1994) would acquire 50% interest in the network in 1996 and acquire Chris-Craft's remaining stake in 2000.
 During its 11-year existence, UPN never made a profit; The New Yorker reported that the network had lost $800 million during its first five years of operation.
 UPN ceased operations in September 2006, when it merged with the WB Television Network to form The CW Television Network; The CW today is majority-owned by KTLA's current owners Nexstar Media Group, with the station serving as that network's West Coast flagship station.
-Today, Paramount's television division is part of the Paramount Global subsidiary CBS Studios.
+Today, Paramount's television division is part of the Paramount Skydance subsidiary CBS Studios.